-At San Fernando, the men were forced into another bullpen.
+At San Fernando, the men were forced into another bullpen surrounded by barbed wire.
 This one was already filled with Filipino soldiers.
 The POWs were put into groups of 200 men to be fed.
 A couple of the POWs would get the food that was distributed to each member of the group.
 Water was given out in a similar fashion.
 That night, not all the POWs could lie down.

 The men on this detail were selected because they were in good physical condition.
 These men drove trucks down to Bataan to bring back vehicles that had been abandoned and disabled by the retreating Filipino and American forces.
 Each truck had a driver and three men assigned to it.
 The men would tie three vehicles together and tow the damaged vehicles to San Fernando.
 Each man would sit in a disabled vehicle and steer it.
 From San Fernando, the men would drive the vehicles to Manila where the vehicles were sent to Manila to be loaded onto ships bound for Japan.